 Caregiver Role Strain: Signs And Preventative Steps

 Do you constantly worry about how you will afford your loved one’s care?
 Have you ever been overcome with grief while caring for an aging parent who once cared for you?
-If so, you may already be familiar with something called caregiver role strain.
+If so, you may already be familiar with caregiver role strain.

 Caregiver role strain can outweigh the benefits of caregiving and potentially lead to caregiver burnout.
 But by learning more about it, you can lower the risk of it happening to you.
-In turn, you’ll be able to keep providing the best care possible and maintain your own quality of life.
+In turn, you’ll be able to keep providing the best care possible and maintain your quality of life.

 What Is Caregiver Role Strain?